FAQs on the OeNB’s financial statements

 Does the Republic of Austria have to inject capital into the OeNB or does it have to compensate for any OeNB losses?

 No, the central government, which is the sole owner of the OeNB, is not legally required to inject capital into the OeNB.
-Any balance sheet loss would be carried forward and offset by any future OeNB profits.
-During that time, no profit would be distributed by the OeNB to the central government.
+Any balance sheet loss will be carried forward and offset by any future OeNB profits.
+During that time, no profit can be distributed by the OeNB to the central government.